-If you do charity, your house will always be rich.'
+If you do charity, your house will always be rich.

 By Sharida Mohamedjoesoef, Ramadan Roundup III for the Amsterdam Weekly

 True, I could have easily opted for a Turkish or Moroccan Ramadan event and, by God, there are plenty of those at the moment.
 Yet, this time, thrill-seeking me decided to head for Pakistan Day, if only to make it clear that birds of a Muslim feather do not necessarily flock together.
-Mind you, before I set out, I meticulously examined the programme and its organisers to make sure that your unveiled Ramadan reporter would not be kicked unceremoniously out by some lost Taliban sympathiser before she could say 'as-Salaam Aleikoum'.
-But it all turned out very Sharia--oops, Sharida-proof.
-Phew.
-Sigh of relief.
+Mind you, before I set out, I meticulously examined the programme and its organisers to make sure that your unveiled Ramadan reporter would not be kicked unceremoniously out by some lost Taliban sympathiser before she could sayThe event was organised by Sabra Bano, a Pakistani feminist who has lived in the

 As the day got underway, the big hall of the KIT Tropentheater gradually filled with what must have been hundreds of people, a large number of who were young Pakistani boys and girls blessed with dashing good looks.
 And not a burka in sight.
 (How else would I have known about the looks?).

-Some had come for the debate on gender issues, which turned out a bit of a non-event according to Mohammad Amer: 'This was not a proper debate at all and there was no room for tricky questions, for instance about the role religious Muslim zealots played in denying female aid workers entry in the disaster-stricken areas.'
+Some had come for the debate on gender issues, which turned out a bit of a non-event according to Mohammad Amer:

-Most, however, had come to see Sheema Kermani and Khamisu Khan, two living legends in Pakistan, and Kermani not just for her classical dance, either--in her home country she is well-known for her outspoken feminist views.
+Most, however, had come to see Sheema Kermani and Khamisu Khan, two living legends in

 Just before Iftar, the traditional breaking of the fast, we were treated to a virtuoso performance from alghoza player Khamisu Khan who was accompanied by a single tabla player.
 An alghoza is an instrument made up of two flutes of equal length joined together.
 One Pakistani man dressed in a smart business suit clambered on to the stage and danced around like a whirling dervish, going faster and faster, in sync with the applauding audience.